ibm-cloud-docs/messages-for-rabbitmq/learn-security-compliance.md

 ## SOC 2 Type 2 Certification
 {: #soc2-type2-cert}

 {{site.data.keyword.IBM_notm}} provides a Service Organization Controls (SOC) 2 Type 2 report for {{site.data.keyword.messages-for-rabbitmq}}.
 The reports evaluate IBM's operational controls according to the criteria set by the American Institute of Certified Public Accountants (AICPA) Trust Services Principles.
-The Trust Services Principles define adequate control systems and establish industry standards for service providers such as IBM Cloud to safeguard their customers' data and information.
+The Trust Services Principles define adequate control systems and establish industry standards for service providers such as {{site.data.keyword.cloud_notm}} to safeguard their customers' data and information.

 You can request an SOC 2 Type 2 report from the customer portal or contact your sales representative.
-Alternatively, you can open a support ticket with [IBM Cloud support](https://cloud.ibm.com/unifiedsupport/supportcenter){: .external}
+Alternatively, you can open a support ticket with [{{site.data.keyword.cloud_notm}} support](https://cloud.ibm.com/unifiedsupport/supportcenter){: .external}

 ## ISO 27017, ISO 27018
 {: #iso-27017-iso-27018}